What is a birth doula?

 Backup.
 It’s important that any doula you work with has backup.
 Illness, emergencies, and family funerals are the most common reasons backup is used.
 Even if a doula only took one birth every 6-8w (the only possible way to try to “guarantee” a family a “spot”) the reality is, as cliche as it sounds, life happens.
 At MDC, if your doula is unable to be at your birth, for any reason, another doula will be there in her stead.

-When you come to the group prenatals (and if you’ve have interviewed more than one of us), you get a sense of the other doulas in the collective.
+When you come to the quarterly socials (and if you’ve have interviewed more than one of us), you get a sense of the other doulas in the collective.
 Should your doula be unavailable, you are more than welcome to nominate a first or second pick – there are no guarantees, but your doula will do her best to first reach out to your preferences.

 Should, for any reason, you not be able to get in touch with your doula (it’s very very rare, but technology sometimes sucks), you will call the general MDC line (608.516.8606) and the doulas will work together to make sure someone is there with you until your doula is able to be.